wp-plugins/simple-facebook-twitter-widget/readme.txt

-=== Simple Facebook Page Widget & Shortcode ===
+=== Simple Facebook Page Plugin - Widget & Shortcode ===
 Contributors: irkanu
 Donate link: https://donorbox.org/dylan-ryan-simple-facebook-page-widget
-Tags: facebook, widget, plugin, page, feed, shortcode, facebook page, facebook widget, facebook shortcode, facebook page widget, facebook page shortcode, social media
+Tags: facebook, social, widget, plugin, page, feed, shortcode, facebook page, facebook widget, facebook shortcode, facebook page widget, facebook page shortcode, social media, social widget, social shortcode, free, wordpress
 Requires at least: 3.0.0
 Tested up to: 4.2.2
-Stable tag: 1.4.1
+Stable tag: 1.4.2
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl.html

-Easily display Facebook's new Page feed using a widget or shortcode.
+Easily display Facebook's new Page feed using a customizable widget or shortcode - now supports 130+ languages!

 == Description ==
 = Overview =
 This plugin uses Facebook Graph API v2.3 to generate a Facebook Page feed.
 Many sites are currently running Facebook Like Boxes which will become **deprecated on June 23rd, 2015**.
 The Page Plugin lets you easily embed and promote any Facebook Page on your website.
 Just like on Facebook, your visitors can like and share the Page without having to leave your site.

-> <strong>Food For Thought:</strong><br>
-> Imagine the WordPress plugin repository was like iTunes & each plugin only cost $1.29.
-If you feel like this plugin or I have helped you, then why not [drop $1.29](https://donorbox.org/dylan-ryan-simple-facebook-page-widget) for my efforts.
-All proceeds go to continued support and development of this plugin and future plugins.

-= Support =

-Support is offered on the [WordPress Support Forum](https://wordpress.org/support/plugin/simple-facebook-twitter-widget) for free, but please provide as much detail as possible as well as a link to where the issue is occurring.
-If you are comfortable with GitHub, then feel free to submit an [issue](https://github.com/irkanu/simple-facebook-page-widget/issues).
-I'll do my best to answer all support threads and issues.

 = Widget Instructions =
 1. Add a customizable Facebook widget through Appearance -> Widgets.